T1M0UT/TemplateProjects/README.md

 ## Installation

-Use Visual Studio or Rider
-Open the NuGet Package Manager
+If you use Visual Studio or Rider open NuGet Package Manager and than find KrasnianskiyConsoleTemplate
-Find KrasnianskiyConsoleTemplate

 ### or